zesty-io/parsley/pvl/README.md

 - [X] Create Column Layout Object that is droppable
 - [X] Make different layout designs for visual layout container
 - [X] Expand layoutobject to have different behaviors per type and content
-- [ ] Add content references to the dropped columns
+- [X] Add content references to the dropped columns
+- [ ] Move content objects around
 - [ ] Make a layoutobject (columns) droppable once in the canvas (and a new way to delete them)
 - [ ] Output Targets (snippet, export html, view file, wysiwyg target)